qikcik/qikcikBlog/content/posts/chip8EmulatorAssemblerGameVhdl.md

 ```

 One of the main cons of this approach is that it is a single pass.
-So after generating output, correct address must be putted in specific place based on special map.
+So after generating output, correct address must be putted into specific place based on special map.
-Similar to how the standard linker works.
+I Think that this is similar to how the standard "linker" works.

 ```c++
 struct Context